Islandora

-Islandora is a free and open-source software digital repository system based on Fedora Commons, Drupal and a host of additional applications.
-It is open source software (released under the GNU General Public License) and was originally developed at the University of Prince Edward Island by the Robertson Library.
+Islandora is a free and open-source software digital repository system based on Drupal and integrating with additional applications, including Fedora Commons.
+It is open source software (released under multiple licenses, including the GNU General Public License).
+Islandora was originally developed at the University of Prince Edward Island by the Robertson Library and is now maintained by the Islandora Foundation, which has a mission to, "promote collaboration through transparency and consensus building among Islandora community members, and to steward their shared vision for digital curation features through a body of software and knowledge."

 Islandora may be used to create large, searchable collections of digital assets of any type and is domain-agnostic in terms of the type of content it can steward.
-It has a highly modular architecture with a number of key features.
+It has a highly modular architecture.